Subhankar-Patra1/No-Login-Chats/README.md

 - **📝 Rich Text Support**: Preserves code blocks, indentation, and newlines exactly as typed.
 - **�📱 Fully Responsive**: a beautiful, mobile-first interface built with TailwindCSS.
 - **🛡️ Secure**: JWT-based authentication and PostgreSQL persistence.
+- **🎤 Voice Notes**: Record and send audio messages with waveform previews.
+- **✏️ Edit Messages**: Fix typos or update sent messages instantly.
+- **🟢 Online Presence**: See who's online and when they were last active.
+- **💬 Typing Indicators**: See when others are typing in real-time.

 ## 🛠️ Tech Stack